<?xml version="1.0" encoding="utf-8"?>

 Free vs paid ChatGPT features

-ChatGPT's free tier provides access to the core conversational AI with standard capabilities.
+ChatGPT's free tier provides access to GPT-5 with standard capabilities.
 Users can engage in unlimited conversations, though response times may vary during peak usage.
 The free version works well for exploration, learning, and basic product research tasks.

 Teams should evaluate usage patterns when selecting tiers.
-Occasional users may find the free version sufficient, while daily users benefit from Plus reliability.
-Consider ChatGPT Team or Enterprise for collaborative features, enhanced security, and administrative controls.
+Occasional users may find the free version sufficient, while daily users benefit from a paid plan's reliability.

 Pro Tip: Test your most complex use cases on both tiers before committing to subscriptions.